igorline/slither_wiki/Usage.md

 ```
 Filter all the results only related to the file `SafeMath.sol` or `ConvertLib.sol`.

 ### Triage mode

+Slither offers two ways to remove results:
+- By adding `//slither-disable-next-line DETECTOR_NAME` before the issue
+- By running the triage mode (see below)

+### Triage mode

 `--triage-mode` runs Slither in its triage mode.
 For every finding, Slither will ask if the result should be shown for the next run.
 Results are saved in `slither.db.json`.